If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Who Should Purchase an HDR TV?

-If you have a smaller TV, or a larger room, then focusing on getting the right HDR TVs may be the best choice.
+If you have a smaller TV, or a larger room, focusing on getting the right HDR TVs may be the best choice.

 HDR TVs are cost-effective and straightforward yet produce amazing pictures with their wide color gamut.